KRLGroup/detacc-compexp/README.md

 # Detection Accuracy for Evaluating Compositional Explanations of Units

-Official repository of the paper "Detection Accuracy for Evaluating Compositional Explanations of Units. *Sayo M. Makinwa, Biagio La Rosa, and Roberto Capobianco1.*".
+Official repository of the paper "Detection Accuracy for Evaluating Compositional Explanations of Units. *Sayo M. Makinwa, Biagio La Rosa, and Roberto Capobianco.*".
 Find paper at: https://arxiv.org/abs/2109.07804.

 The repository contains the the code to replicate paper results.